 - Assistance in developing an effective plan to return to work

-Temporary total benefits pay for medical expenses related to the work injury regardless of how much work is missed.
+Medical expenses related to the work injury are payable regardless of how much work is missed.
 Associated medical costs can include coverage for hospital stays, surgery, medications, rehabilitation, transportation, and more.

 Wage replacement is determined slight differently, however.
-Compensation commences depending on how much work is missed.
+Compensation depends on how much work is missed.
 In Ohio, payment follows a set schedule of missed days:

 - 7 or fewer days – No compensation to replace lost income is offered.